Travel guide

 Interactive Comparison: Destination Matrix

-Compare all eight destinations across key factors.
+Compare all destinations across key factors by type or region.
 Click column headers to sort; use filters to narrow choices.

 📊 Destination Comparison Tool